svn2github/ixo-usb-jtag/usb_jtag/trunk/readme.txt

 FILES: Beside this README, this archive contains the following files:

- - COPYING: The text of the GNU Public License (GPL).
+ - copying.txt: The text of the GNU Public License (GPL).
  - device/fx2: Firmware for usb_jtag based on Cypress FX2
  - device/cpld: CPLD logic for usb_jtag with FT245BM + CPLD
  - host/eecksum: Code to compute a valid checksum for FT245BM EEPROM emulation